0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 I don't think so.
 I would even argue, the Western society has actually never fully embraced Christianity.
 There have been ups and downs, and this another down phase.
+In 2022, it's falling even more: we see a rise of fundamental “Christians” justifying transmisia, homomisia, xenomisia, etc. by claiming people that associate or even protect those are “groomers”.
+While transmisia and homomisia is nothing new with fundamentalists, even xenomisia seems to be uncontested among those gatherings.
+The modern West should be beyond that, no matter what faith you believe in, if any!

 ## Science and Faith